LDSSA/learning-units/Learning unit 7 - Data Diagnostics/README.md

 - [duplicated](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.duplicated.html)

 # Exercise
-Open the titanic dataset, and attempt to find problems.
+Open the titanic_exercise.csv (in the data folder) dataset, and attempt to find problems.
 You should be able to find the following:
 * Clear outliers
 * Ambiguous outliers